Automattic/regenerate-thumbnails/readme.txt

 == ChangeLog ==

+= Version 2.2.1 =

+* Fix the bottom bulk action dropdown.
+Thanks Stefan for pointing out the issue!

 = Version 2.2.0 =

 * Changes to the Bulk Action functionality were made shortly before the release of WordPress 3.1 which broke the way I implemented the specific multiple image regeneration feature.
 This version adds to the Bulk Action menu using Javascript as that's the only way to do it currently.